isralduke/portfolio-11ty/src/product-design/food-truck-site.md

 Remote interviews uncovered popular food trucks in the regions where the participants lived.
 These participants also took part in the usability studies remotely, via teleconferencing and screen sharing.

 ### Digital Wireframes

+The best hand sketches were selected by the users I interviewed and became the basis for the digital wireframes.

 {% include 'wireframes.njk' %}